Business rules approach: Advantages

+Business process automation

 Business rules represent a natural step in the application of computer technology aimed at enhancing productivity in the workplace.
 Automated business processes that have business logic embedded inside often take substantial time to change, and such changes can be prone to errors.
 And in a world where the life cycle of business models has greatly shortened, it has become increasingly critical to be able to adapt to changes in external environments promptly.
 These needs are addressed by a business rules approach.

+Business agility

 Business rules enhance business agility.
 And the manageability of business processes also increases as rules become more accessible.